ElDokmak/DistilGPT2-DistilRoBERTa-Finetuning-HuggingFace/README.md

 ### For CLM we gonna use DistilRoBERTa
 ### DistilRoBERTa
-This model is a distilled version of the RoBERTa-base model.
+[DistilRoBERTa](https://huggingface.co/distilroberta-base) is a distilled version of the RoBERTa-base model.
 It follows the same training procedure as DistilBERT.
 The code for the distillation process can be found here.
 This model is case-sensitive: it makes a difference between english and English.

 The model has 6 layers, 768 dimension and 12 heads, totalizing 82M parameters (compared to 125M parameters for RoBERTa-base).
 On average DistilRoBERTa is twice as fast as Roberta-base.